Note: Please contact us to receive a quote for the configuration work involved in setting this up for you.

 Asset Bank CMS integration can be set up to return the asset information to the CMS:

-- Passing a parameter to a return URL
+- Asset Bank providing a parameter to a return URL

-Asset Bank will post two pieces of information to the callBackUrl specified.
+Asset Bank will post two pieces of information to the callBackUrl, if it was specified in the link to Asset Bank from the CMS.
 The first of these is simply the placeholder so that the CMS knows which piece of content this request relates to (if there are more than one).

 Further instructions on how to specify which attributes within Asset Bank are supplied to the CMS are provided below.